arcweb/arcwell/examples/survey-app/README.md

 npm run seed
 ```

-Update these values to change the url for seeding or user being authenticated for the calls.
+Update these values in seed-script.ts to change the url for seeding or user being authenticated for the calls.
 ```bash
 // Change these values to match your environment const backendUrl = 'http://localhost:3333/api/v1';